cypress-io/cypress-documentation/content/guides/references/configuration.md

 ## Test Configuration

 We provide two options to override the configuration while your test are running, `Cypress.config()` and suite-specific or test-specific configuration overrides.

-<Icon name="exclamation-triangle" color="red"></Icon> **Note:** Some
+<Icon name="exclamation-triangle" color="red"></Icon> **Note:** The
-configuration values are readonly and cannot be changed via test configuration.
-The following configuration values **can be changed** via per test
+configuration values below are all writeable and **can be changed** via per test configuration.
+Any other configuration values are readonly and cannot be changed at run time.
-configuration:

 - `animationDistanceThreshold`
 - `baseUrl`